American Society of Plastic Surgeons

 The Nominating Committee shall act as a search firm by vetting talent for open positions to be elected by Society members.
 Positions slated for election by Society members (follow the link to access the job description) are listed below:

-In addition to the slated positions for election, the Nominating Committee selects the ASPS and PSF members-at-large for the ASPS/PSF Audit Committee each year and recommends nominees for ASPS or PSF representatives to outside organizations, such as ACS, ACCME, ACGME, etc.
+In addition to the slated positions for election, the Nominating Committee selects the ASPS and PSF Members-at-Large for the ASPS/PSF Audit Committee each year.

 Special Considerations for President-Elect Applicants

-Applicants to the ASPS or PSF President-Elect position shall be limited to those who will have completed two (2) or more years of service as ASPS/PSF Board Vice Presidents immediately prior to their term as President-Elect.
-If the Nominating Committee finds that there are no suitable candidates that meet these criteria in any given year, it may consider (and may solicit) applications from individuals who have demonstrated exemplary service to the organization as Committee Chairs.
+Applicants to the ASPS or PSF President-Elect position shall be limited to those who will have completed one or more years of service as ASPS/PSF Board Vice Presidents immediately prior to their term as President-Elect.
+If the ASPS/PSF Board of Directors finds that there are no suitable candidates that meet these criteria in Phase 1, they may select among individuals who have demonstrated exemplary service to the organization currently serving as a Committee Chair or Chair of an Assembly or an individual who has served as a Board Vice President within the prior two governance years but did not ascend through the presidential line.

 How do I get placed on the slate for one of the ASPS/PSF elected positions?

 To encourage as broad a candidate pool as possible, a call for applications will be distributed via email to each eligible Society member.
-The call for applications is typically distributed in February.
+The Phase 2 call for applications is typically distributed in February.

-The Nominating Committee shall interview in person or by electronic means (i.e. video conference) the semifinalists for each elected position.
+The Nominating Committee shall interview the semifinalists for each elected position.
 Members who have served on ASPS or PSF committees, especially those who have served on committees related to the position's portfolio, shall be given greater consideration.
-Interviews for the open positions typically take place between April and June.

 Candidates must abide by the Candidate Conduct Policy to avoid disqualification.